 Lesson: Stick up for yourself and when something feels fishy… it probably is

 I would also like to point out that when my parents were visiting Italy on a separate occasion, they too were almost scammed at a train station.
-They showed up to the station to purchase tickets and a local approached them and saying that if they gave him cash he could get them tickets at a discounted price.
+They showed up at the station to purchase tickets and a local approached them and saying that if they gave him cash he could get them tickets at a discounted price.
 Luckily a police officer stepped in.
 My dad said that the local was so convincing he would have given him the cash.

 Luckily my guide was happy to give me my money back, seeing as the tour was falsely advertised online.
-I re-booked with The Roman Guy, and had a fantastic time.
+I re-booked with The Roman Guy and had a fantastic time.
 Plus I was able to enter all three sites, as advertised online.

 Lesson: Cheaper isn’t always better

 While this particular “scam” didn’t happen to me, it did happen to my friend.
 She spent a few months in Florence one summer working as an English-speaking tour guide for tours throughout Florence and neighboring regions.
 TWICE she got her phone stolen.
 The second time it was stolen it happened she was texting; a local walked up to her asking for directions.
 Annie had her phone in her hand and she pointed the man down the road.
 He grabbed her phone and took off.
 Luckily a bouncer witnessed the incident and was able to stop him.

 Lesson: Always be aware of your surroundings and keep your phone in your purse when able